andreobi/HLA_Stream_Parser/README.md

 There are almost no plausibility check => define '....' and you get something

+New CRC definition options
+It is now possible to define the following parameters for a crc
+- crc type 8, 16 or 32 bits
+- start value
+- finalize value
+- polymon value
+- mirror for input and final output the crc intermediate result is shown for each byte

 open topics
-- crc implementation: please implement it according to your own needs there is no crc32, it is just a place holder there will be no update on this topic
 - error handling e.g. Stream error
-      so fare there was no need to handle errors nothing planed on this topic
+  so fare there was no need to handle errors - nothing planed on this topic

 topics that could be improved
 - output after timeout and potential header